lrutledge107/allele_muts/README.md

 # Getting Started
 To run the program, you need to have [Python](https://www.python.org/downloads/) installed.
-Refer to the conda-env.yaml file that describes the necessary packages to run allele_muts.py.
+Refer to the conda-env.yaml file that describes the necessary packages to run this code.
+You can create an environment with "conda env creat --file=conda-env.yaml" and then activate the environment with "conda activate allele_muts"

 # Project Layout
 The project is organized as follows